 Extradition out of Colorado is the legal process of sending fugitives currently in Colorado back to the state where they allegedly committed a crime.
 The Colorado Governor must sign a warrant to approve taking the suspected fugitive into custody.
 Following the arrest, suspected fugitives are entitled to a hearing in Colorado to contest the extradition.

-Below, our Colorado criminal defense lawyers discuss the following frequently asked questions:
+Below, our Denver Colorado criminal defense lawyers discuss the following frequently asked questions:

 - 1. What is the process for extraditing a fugitive to another state?